Eutectico/debian-cis-audit/ROADMAP.md

 </details>

-#### 3. Additional Services (2.1.x)
+#### 3. Additional Services (2.1.x) ✅ ABGESCHLOSSEN
 **Priorität: HOCH** - 22 Checks

 <details>
 <summary>Server Services - 22 Checks</summary>

-- [ ] 2.1.1 - Ensure autofs services are not in use
+- [x] 2.1.1 - Ensure autofs services are not in use
-- [ ] 2.1.2 - Ensure avahi daemon services are not in use
+- [x] 2.1.2 - Ensure avahi daemon services are not in use
-- [ ] 2.1.3 - Ensure dhcp server services are not in use
+- [x] 2.1.3 - Ensure dhcp server services are not in use
-- [ ] 2.1.4 - Ensure dns server services are not in use
+- [x] 2.1.4 - Ensure dns server services are not in use
-- [ ] 2.1.5 - Ensure dnsmasq services are not in use
+- [x] 2.1.5 - Ensure dnsmasq services are not in use
-- [ ] 2.1.6 - Ensure ftp server services are not in use
+- [x] 2.1.6 - Ensure ftp server services are not in use
-- [ ] 2.1.7 - Ensure ldap server services are not in use
+- [x] 2.1.7 - Ensure ldap server services are not in use
-- [ ] 2.1.8 - Ensure message access server services are not in use
+- [x] 2.1.8 - Ensure message access server services are not in use
-- [ ] 2.1.9 - Ensure network file system services are not in use
+- [x] 2.1.9 - Ensure network file system services are not in use
-- [ ] 2.1.10 - Ensure nis server services are not in use
+- [x] 2.1.10 - Ensure nis server services are not in use
-- [ ] 2.1.11 - Ensure print server services are not in use
+- [x] 2.1.11 - Ensure print server services are not in use
-- [ ] 2.1.12 - Ensure rpcbind services are not in use
+- [x] 2.1.12 - Ensure rpcbind services are not in use
-- [ ] 2.1.13 - Ensure rsync services are not in use
+- [x] 2.1.13 - Ensure rsync services are not in use
-- [ ] 2.1.14 - Ensure samba file server services are not in use
+- [x] 2.1.14 - Ensure samba file server services are not in use
-- [ ] 2.1.15 - Ensure snmp services are not in use
+- [x] 2.1.15 - Ensure snmp services are not in use
-- [ ] 2.1.16 - Ensure tftp server services are not in use
+- [x] 2.1.16 - Ensure tftp server services are not in use
-- [ ] 2.1.17 - Ensure web proxy server services are not in use
+- [x] 2.1.17 - Ensure web proxy server services are not in use
-- [ ] 2.1.18 - Ensure web server services are not in use
+- [x] 2.1.18 - Ensure web server services are not in use
-- [ ] 2.1.19 - Ensure xinetd services are not in use
+- [x] 2.1.19 - Ensure xinetd services are not in use
-- [ ] 2.1.20 - Ensure X window server services are not in use
+- [x] 2.1.20 - Ensure X window server services are not in use
-- [ ] 2.1.21 - Ensure mail transfer agent is configured for local-only mode
+- [x] 2.1.21 - Ensure mail transfer agent is configured for local-only mode
-- [ ] 2.1.22 - Ensure only approved services are listening on a network interface
+- [x] 2.1.22 - Ensure only approved services are listening on a network interface

 </details>

-#### 4. Network Kernel Parameters (3.3.x)
+#### 4. Network Kernel Parameters (3.3.x) ✅ ABGESCHLOSSEN
 **Priorität: HOCH** - 11 Checks

 <details>
 <summary>Network Configuration - 11 Checks</summary>

-- [ ] 3.3.1 - Ensure ip forwarding is disabled
+- [x] 3.3.1 - Ensure ip forwarding is disabled
-- [ ] 3.3.2 - Ensure packet redirect sending is disabled
+- [x] 3.3.2 - Ensure packet redirect sending is disabled
-- [ ] 3.3.3 - Ensure bogus icmp responses are ignored
+- [x] 3.3.3 - Ensure bogus icmp responses are ignored
-- [ ] 3.3.4 - Ensure broadcast icmp requests are ignored
+- [x] 3.3.4 - Ensure broadcast icmp requests are ignored
-- [ ] 3.3.5 - Ensure icmp redirects are not accepted
+- [x] 3.3.5 - Ensure icmp redirects are not accepted
-- [ ] 3.3.6 - Ensure secure icmp redirects are not accepted
+- [x] 3.3.6 - Ensure secure icmp redirects are not accepted
-- [ ] 3.3.7 - Ensure reverse path filtering is enabled
+- [x] 3.3.7 - Ensure reverse path filtering is enabled
-- [ ] 3.3.8 - Ensure source routed packets are not accepted
+- [x] 3.3.8 - Ensure source routed packets are not accepted
-- [ ] 3.3.9 - Ensure suspicious packets are logged
+- [x] 3.3.9 - Ensure suspicious packets are logged
-- [ ] 3.3.10 - Ensure tcp syn cookies is enabled
+- [x] 3.3.10 - Ensure tcp syn cookies is enabled
-- [ ] 3.3.11 - Ensure ipv6 router advertisements are not accepted
+- [x] 3.3.11 - Ensure ipv6 router advertisements are not accepted

 </details>